dylanmc/CryptoBook/src/2_EncodingData.md

 ## Why ones and zeros?

 It's a reasonable question - _why do computers only use ones and zeros_?
 The oversimplified, but essentially correct answer is performance and simplicity.
-Making computers compute faster has been a goal since they were first invented.
+Making computers faster has been a goal since they were first invented.
-_Simplicity enables speed_
-is a common theme in computer engineering, and binary code is a great example.
-To represent values the voltage on a wire is either _high_ (1) or _low_ (0)^[each part of the computer determines what voltages correspond to high and low.
+_Simplicity enables speed_ is a common theme in computer engineering, and binary code is a great example.
+To represent values the voltage on a wire is either _high_ (representing a 1) or _low_ (representing 0).
+What exact voltage corresponds to high and low can vary.
 As systems get faster, the voltages that make a "1" tend to decrease.
 In current Intel CPUs, for example, it's common for a "1" to be as low as 1 volt.
-On older systems, it be as high as 13 volts.]
+On older systems, it be as high as 13 volts.

 _Transistors_ are the building blocks that work with the voltages inside computers.
 They're essentially just switches that can be controlled by a voltage level.
 A transistor has an input, an output, and a controlling switch.
-It's easy to tell when a transistor is "on" or "off", but measuring values in between is much more complex and error-prone, so modern computers don't bother with those, and instead just deal with "high" voltages and "low" voltages.
+It's easy to tell when a transistor is all the way "on" or "off", but measuring values in between is much more complex and error-prone, so modern computers don't bother with those, and instead just deal with "high" voltages and "low" voltages.
 Taking this approach has allowed us to create computers that can switch many _billions of times per second_.

 ## Encoding text into ones and zeros